MicrosoftDocs/memdocs/sccm/apps/deploy-use/create-deploy-scripts.md

 For more information about Configuration Manager security roles, see [Fundamentals of role-based administration](/sccm/core/understand/fundamentals-of-role-based-administration).

+## Scripts rolls control

 By default, users cannot approve a script they have authored.
 Because scripts are powerful, versatile, and can be deployed to many devices, you can separate the roles between the person that authors the script and the person that approves the script.
 These roles give an additional level of security against running a script without oversight.
 You can turn off this secondary approval, for ease of testing.

-## Allow users to approve their own scripts
+### Allow users to approve their own scripts

+This approval is primarily used for the testing phase of script development.

 1. In the Configuration Manager console, click **Administration**.
 2. In the **Administration** workspace, expand **Site Configuration**, and then click **Sites**.